redox-os/book/src/ch06-04-system-tools.md

 ### acid

-The stress test suite of Redox to detect crashes/bugs.
+The general-purpose test suite of Redox to detect crashes, regressions and race conditions.

 - [Repository](https://gitlab.redox-os.org/redox-os/acid)

 ### resist

-The POSIX test suite of Redox to see how much % the system is compliant to the [POSIX](https://en.wikipedia.org/wiki/POSIX) specification (more means better software portability).
+The POSIX test suite of Redox to see how much % the system is compliant to the [POSIX](https://en.wikipedia.org/wiki/POSIX) specification (more means better compatibility).

 - [Repository](https://gitlab.redox-os.org/redox-os/resist)